gearglow/ReptiliaWithATwist/The List.md

 > To Do
 >
 > - [x] Take the Knight Bus to Gringotts ASAP and get a full accounting
-> - Outfit the trunk as a proper living and training space (inc. foodstuffs and utensils)
+> - [ ] Outfit the trunk as a proper living and training space (inc. foodstuffs and utensils)
 >
-> - Establish a training regimen (see Appendix A)
+> - [ ] Establish a training regimen (see Appendix A)

-The trunk had a few convenience enchantments which were standard for most high-end magical luggage.
-Self-shrinking, featherlight, and so forth.
+The trunk had a few convenience enchantments which were standard for most high-end magical luggage -- Self-shrinking, featherlight, and so forth.
 As such, once they'd gathered everything they wanted to bring from the vault during this trip, Harry shrank the trunk and slipped it into a pocket.

 "Thank you for indulging us, Lockjaw," Harry said as they exited the vault.

 They proceeded to Harry's trust vault, where Harry gathered a stack of 1,500 galleons with Dobby's help.
 Once back at the main floor, they bade Lockjaw farewell and stood in line to change half of the galleons to pound notes.

-Back in Diagon Alley proper, it was time to find a replacement rune schema stone.
+Back in Diagon Alley proper, it was time to find a replacement rune schema stone for the trunk.
 Harry and Dobby wandered down the main thoroughfare of Diagon Alley, chattering to each other about the shops they passed.
 In a luggage shop, Harry bought them both charmed bookbags which had an Undetectable Extension charm on them, as well as featherlight and durability charms.
 The proprietor also directed them to a shop up the Alley past Gringotts, where Harry picked up a variety of blank schema stones and a high-end rune-carving kit.
 Stopping in at an apothecary, Harry purchased a stock of medical potions, expecting to need them after the intense training she was planning.
 She also picked up a stock of nutrient potions to help make up for her years of malnutrition, and enough ingredients to stock a potions lab.

 Finally, finished with the magical shopping, they decided to head into the Muggle world.
 Stepping out of the Leaky Cauldron, but still within the pub's wards, Harry shifted into proper girl-form, with longer auburn hair.
 She looked around for Dobby, and found instead a boy who could've been her twin brother.
 He had hair the same auburn as hers, though cut in a shorter, more boyish style.
 He was even wearing a similar outfit.